usnistgov/nist-mud/README.md

 the  IETF MUD standard.
 MUD is implemented on SDN capable switches using OpenDaylight as the SDN controller.

+This project is part of the [Trustworthy Networks of Things](https://www.nist.gov/programs-projects/trustworthy-networks-things) project at NIST.

 ## Implementation Highlights ##